chrisputnam9/quixer/README.md

  1. Move the newly created files to:
     - dev/ssl/quixer.dev.pem
     - dev/ssl/quixer.dev-key.pem
+ 1. Copy .env.sample to .env and fill in details as needed
+    - Create new Google Drive API keys for yourself to use in development - keep them secret
  1. Run `npm install`
  1. Follow the dev workflow steps